Pristina Kosovo Travel Guide

 Germia Park is free to access and easily reached by city bus (Line 1).

-The Olympic-sized swimming pool in Germia Park is available only during the summer months.
+The Olympic-sized swimming pool in Germia Park is open only during the summer months.

-The Prishtina Bear Sanctuary is best visited in spring or autumn when the bears are more active.
+The Prishtina Bear Sanctuary is best visited in spring or autumn at the time the bears are more dynamic.

 Prishtina has a dynamic cultural scene with various venues for arts and events.